MasqueradeOfSilence/MasqueradeOfSilence/PROJECTS.md

 ART OVERVIEW:
 -
-- **Monika Zagrobelna's I Want to Draw, How to Draw series:** Completed
+- **Monika Zagrobelna's I Want to Draw and How to Draw series:** Completed
 - **50 Things to Draw:** Completed
 - **Drawabox:** In Progress
 - **CtrlPaint Digital Painting 101:** In Progress